R3Conclave/conclave-core-sdk/docs/docs/index.md

    allows the enclave to enforce correct mail ordering with respect to the sequence numbers on a per-sender basis.
 This means `EnclaveMail.authenticatedSender` is no longer nullable and will always return an authenticated sender, i.e. if a sender private key is not specified in `MutableMail` then one is automatically created.
+1. Multi-threaded enclaves are now opt-in.
+By default, the enclave object will be locked before data from the host is delivered.
+This ensures that a malicious host cannot multi-thread an enclave that's not expecting it.

 ### Beta 4